UberHaus/docs/docs/welcome.md

 ### The Goal is to Build our HAUS

-We are unified and moving toward a better future using Decentralized Digital Coordination.
+- We use decentralized digital coordination aided by Moloch DAO contracts and the DAOhaus SDK.
+- We work together to manage this framework so we can all move toward a decentralized, autonomous future.

 ### High Level Framework Goals